I’ve always believed that large, radical change can happen when you get the perfect set of incentives in place.

 But I’m willing to bet that none of you would have predicted the rise of e-scooters some time last year.
 It’s a reminder of how silly and unpredictable the future can be.

 Third, it’s fun to think about the second order effects that might come out of the rise of e-scooters.
 The one that I like to think about is the impact on real estate.
 Transportation has a significant impact on city-living and the value of real estate.
 Those who live in New York know just how expensive places can get when they’re right next to the subway.
 With e-scooters everywhere, I’m much more willing to live 10-15 minutes away from the nearest subway station if it’s just a 2 minute e-scooter ride away.
 E-scooters could put pricing pressure on real estate as a wider set of residential units become more viable to live in.
+It could change the way cities look and feel.

 Admittedly, there are problems with e-scooters that many people have loudly pointed out.
 The problems largely center around where they should be stored and what public space we make available for them to safely travel in.
 These problems are significant, but solvable.
 I’m hopeful that we’re able to keep the big picture in mind and make room for new technologies that can change our lives for the better.